TallahasseeCollegiate Academy

 School Hours and Location:

-TCA is located on the beautiful campus of TCC, at 444 Appleyard Drive.
-The AC building on campus is now the high school building and home to TCA.
+TCA is located on the beautiful campus of Tallahassee State College, at 444 Appleyard Drive.

 TCA School Map